Pafias/Uno/README.md

 Example config.yml: [download](http://pafias.tk/minecraft/config.yml) (place it in the Uno folder in your plugins folder)

 Plugin jar file can be found in the releases tab or click [here](https://github.com/Pafias/Uno/releases/latest/download/Uno-1.0-SNAPSHOT.jar) if you're lazy

+#

+The plugin only has 1 command: /uno

+Running the command will show the subcommands with a description of them